das-arghya/tw/README.md

 2. change directory inside the repo (tw)
 3. switch into root user to avoid permission issues.
 4. Run the script setup.sh
+5. Run the test.sh to check the application deployment

 #What does the script(setup.sh) do?